theGnostickeymaker/tgk-site-v3/src/pillars/the-teachings/the-afterlife/series-1/buddhism/part-2/index.md

   <summary>
     <span class="disclaimer-heading">⚠️ Previously in Part I</span>
   </summary>
   <p>You passed through the Bardo, saw the wheel of becoming, and glimpsed the Clear Light.
-Now the flame ignites, this scroll descends into compassion&rsquo;s fire, the bodhisattva vow, and the fierce path of awakening.</p>
+Now the flame ignites, this page descends into compassion&rsquo;s fire, the bodhisattva vow, and the fierce path of awakening.</p>
 </details>

   <!--🌸 Chapter 1: The Wheel of Birth and Death-->